FOREX-Dollar softer, investors ponder December Fed rate hike view

 * China Q3 GDP in line with market expectations

-* Dollar falters after U.S. core CPI below expectations (Updates prices, adds comments, details)
+* Dollar falters after U.S. core CPI below expectations (Updates prices, adds comments)

 By Anirban Nag